 As I go about resting my body, I find myself checking in with some intentional breaths, and each time I did, my eyes started watering and a beam of light shows above my closed eyes.
 I am present to a sense of release in my lower abdomen and my face.
 I sense the throbbing in my throat and the lightweight of my heart.

-Now, I start to notice the things on my walk—the cloudy sky, the rain, the wetness of the ground and the dogs that passed me.
-Now I am present and grounded with the experience.
+Now, I start to notice the things on my walk—the cloudy sky, the rain, the wetness of the ground, and the dogs that passed me.
+Now I am present and grounded in the experience.

-As I make my way home, holding the same intention for clarity, I find myself connecting to the word “abundance” and my relationship with it, which is resistance and scepticism.
+As I make my way home, holding the same intention for clarity, I find myself connecting to the word “abundance” and my relationship with it, which is resistance and skepticism.
 I always believed you work for what you have, and you work hard and never drop the ball.
-Things don't just happen, and even when you reach, you still need to continue the work.
+Things don’t just happen, and even when you reach them, you still need to continue the work.

 So, I was the hamster on the wheel of life